Last updated: March 25, 2022

 CRM and Marketing Automation: The Pick-and-Mix Method

-There are, quite literally, thousands of different CRMs out there, let alone combinations of tools to sync marketing and sales data.
+There are, quite literally, thousands of different customer relationship management software out there, let alone combinations of tools to sync marketing processes and sales data.
 So, this list is by no means exhaustive.
-Instead, I’m going to take a look at some of the approaches I’ve had hands on experience with.
+Instead, I’m going to take a look at some of the approaches I’ve had hands-on experience with.